microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-05.md

 - You can observe the MailDev server locally by navigating to [http://localhost:4000](http://localhost:4000).
 - The local SMTP server listens on **port 4025**
 - Use the Dapr SDK for setting up the output bindings
-  - You will need to add the Dapr client to the Inversion of Control (IoC) container in AspNetCore so you can use it in the controller
+  - You will need to add the Dapr client to the Inversion of Control (IoC) container in ASP.NET Core so you can use it in the controller
 - Use an Azure Logic App to send out emails when deploying to Azure.
   - You will need to **Authorize** the Office365 connector in the Azure portal for the Logic App so it can send email.
+- The SMTP output binding metadata has different casing than the HTTP output binding metadata (`emailFrom` vs. `EmailFrom`, `emailTo` vs. `EmailTo`, `subject` vs. `Subject`)

 ## Learning Resources